 Australian Music Foundation (AMF)

-The AMF offers scholarships, performing opportunities and mentoring to young Australian musicians, conductors and composers who wish to pursue their music education overseas.
+The AMF offers scholarships, performing opportunities and mentoring to young Australian musicians, conductors and composers who wish to pursue their music studies overseas.
 They support study in Europe, the United Kingdom and the United States of America.
-Applications for 2016 are not yet open.
-Application forms will be available from a date to be confirmed in April.
+Awards are given on the basis of merit and need.
+Applications are open to instrumentalists up to the age of 26, and singers, conductors, accompanists, repetiteurs and composers up to the age of 30 on the application closing date.
+Applications for 2017 open on Monday 10 April and close on Monday 8 May.

 The Countess of Munster Musical Trust